Built-up area (traffic management): Legislation

 Most road traffic law pertaining to speed limits is contained in the Road Traffic Regulation Act 1984 (RTRA 1984).
 Other relevant legislation includes the Highways Act 1980, where Sections 90A-F cover road humps and Sections 90G-I cover other traffic-calming works.
 Part VI of the RTRA 1984 deals specifically with speed limits, with Sections 81–84 dealing with different speed limits and the speed-limit order-making process.

-Highway Code in Northern Ireland
+In Northern Ireland

 In Northern Ireland, the Highway Code of Northern Ireland has only three references to the "built-up area" and does not define it.

 In Northern Ireland, the Highway Code forbids the use of the horn within built-up area between 2330 and 0700, except in case of danger, consistently with article 28 of the Vienna convention.

 In Northern Ireland, the Highway Code forbids speeds higher than 30 mph in built-up areas.